hjalal/twig/README.md

 # 5 0.8751724   52.21374 219.23235 0.8402547
 # 6 0.9473632  396.90634 112.18042 0.9991721
 ```
+`twig` also accepts a list of parameter scalar values.

 Lastly, we run the model for 50 cycles (years) and compute the average expected values (EV) for the costs and utilities of both strategies.